April 1, 2025, 9:00 PM (Eastern Standard Time)

 - An abstract of the proposed project (250 words).

 - A proposal (no more than five pages).
-The narrative should include:
+The narrative must include:

 - Project Title: A brief, descriptive title.

-- Project Overview: Applicants should explain the proposed project goals and demonstrate how they relate to the aims of the Luce/ACLS program, as well as the contribution the project will make toward the field.
+- Project Description: Applicants should explain the proposed project goals and demonstrate how they relate to the aims of the Luce/ACLS program.
+Applicants should describe the challenge or challenges the project will address and the project’s expected contribution toward the field.

-- Workplan: Proposals should explain, briefly but specifically, what the project participants plan to do and why.
-Applicants should explain the means and tools to be used to execute the project.
+- Workplan: Proposals should explain, briefly but specifically, what the project participants plan to do and why, the means and tools to be used to execute the project, and the specific outcomes and deliverables that will be produced by the end of the grant period.

 - Collaboration: Applicants should outline each team member’s proposed contribution to the project and how the members will collaborate across their institutions, departments, initiatives, and/or external organizations.
 Examples of successful prior collaborations between the team members are encouraged.

-- Sustainability Plan: The application should briefly address plans for project maintenance, scaling, or future development beyond the grant tenure, including strategies for the preservation of project assets and identifying long-term infrastructure produced through the project.
+- Sustainability Plan: The application must address plans for project maintenance, scaling, or future development beyond the grant tenure, including strategies for the preservation of project assets and identifying long-term infrastructure produced through the project.

 - A project timeline (no more than one page).
 Outline the development and execution of the project, including a description of tasks to be accomplished within the grant period.